禁漫天堂

 Good to know:

-Admissions and formalities in American universities
+Admissions and formalities in US universities

 If you intend to study in the United States, you must first apply to a university, college, or higher educational institution.
 Although admission requirements will vary by institution, there are basic requirements to register in an American school or university.
 All prospective students should be able to produce school transcripts, relevant certificates, and letters of recommendation in English.
 Depending on the course and level of study, different standardized admissions tests are required to prove an adequate level of knowledge.